hand-e-fr/OpenHosta/CHAGELOG.md

 - **Fixes**
   - Added code block syntax for the function definition.
   - Re-added `diagramm` attributs but decrepated
+  - Added explicitly a neutral response in the `emulate` prompt (None)

 ## **v1.1-rc4** 27/09/24